virtualstores/tt2/guide_android/mapsdk/marker_controller.md

     // using map marks
     fun addMarkToMap(data: YourData, itemPosition: IItemPosition) {

+        // You can design and create your own map marks by extending :MapMark<T>, Comparable<MapMark<T>>
+        // or use the included marks available in the map SDK.

-        // the BaseMapMark class that are available in the SDK can show two different types of information, image or text
+        // the BaseMapMark class that are available in the SDK can display two different types of
-        // You can design your own map marks by extending :MapMark<T>, Comparable<MapMark<T>> val mark = BaseMapMark(
+        // information, image from url or short text (max 2-3 characters) val mark = BaseMapMark(
             id = data.shelfId,
             position = itemPosition.point,